qwc-services/qwc-config-generator/README.md

 For a full example see [tenantConfig-example.json](tenantConfig-example.json) ([JSON schema](schemas/qwc-config-generator.json)).

 *NOTE:* the QWC2 themes config is defined under `themesConfig` in the ConfigGenerator config and not in a separate file.

+QGIS projects can be automatically detected when `qgis_projects_scan_base_dir` is defined.
-There are also three new required fields used by the ConfigGenerator that need to be defined in the `themesConfig`.
+For adding these projects, the following settings need to be defined in `themesConfig`.

-- `defaultbackgroundLayers`
+- `defaultBackgroundLayers`
-- `defaultsearchProviders`
+- `defaultSearchProviders`
-- `defaultmapCrs`
+- `defaultMapCrs`

 *NOTE:* the Search service config takes its resources and permissions directly from the ConfigGenerator config